Newsletter

 Where exactly are we anyway?

-The list above gives some indication of where we are in the market.
+The list above gives some indication of where we are in the Napa and Sonoma transitional real estate market.
 The industry players are definitely taking the position that now is the time to buy because prices are starting to go up and there’s enough optimism going forward in the wine industry and wine country to project a positive path towards the future.
 This is noteworthy regarding the transitional nature of the market and a point that lifestyle buyers should understand and take advantage of.
 In this scenario, with increasing prices and increasing demand it has taken on the direction of a sellers market (where in the market presents the greatest opportunities for sellers).
 Even so, I would caution sellers against pricing their vineyards, estates and wineries at unrealistically high prices as we are not yet in a rock solid sellers market in wine country.

 The lifestyle buyer on the other hand has a different motivation for a wine country purchase from that of an industry player.
 Most of the time the buyer for a wine country / vineyard estate is drawn in through the romance, the beauty and the lifestyle but ultimately has to battle rationale in the final round of decision making.
 Having a strong wine / vineyard / grape sales market makes that decision much easier / logical.
 That said, it takes time for the word to spread beyond Napa and Sonoma about the turn around in the wine country market.
 Many buyers are still looking for a great deal because their local real estate market is still depressed.
 I have to tell them that train left wine country a couple of years ago.
 Then I have to work on changing their mindset to finding value and appreciating the upside that the turn in the market will provide.
-We’re fortunate to be an important part of the bigger Bay Area picture that is enjoying a resurgence due to the power and

 14265

-ingenuity of Silicon Valley, the financial center and tourism magnet of San Francisco, the natural beauty and abundance of our region as well as all of the other amazing things that make this such a great place to live.
+We are fortunate to be an important part of the bigger Bay Area picture that is enjoying a resurgence due to the power andingenuity of Silicon Valley, the financial center and tourism magnet of San Francisco, the natural beauty and abundance of our region as well as all of the other amazing things that make this such a great place to live.
 The market is in transition and we should all be benefiting in one way or another.
 So where are we, you ask?
 As far as I’m concerned, we’re in the best place in the world!

 Wine Country Real Estate Update Summer 2023

 Happy August!
 A cooler than average growing season after major winter rains has been a welcome pattern this summer.
 I hope you have been soaking it up.
 On the real estate front the market has several competing variables creating an interesting dynamic to say the least.
-On the one hand, we are challenged with the […]...
+It is time for the wine country real estate […]...
 Read more

 Green Shoots in 2023, and Which AVA Came First?